Haloferax volcanii

-Haloferax volcanii is a species of organism in the genus Haloferax in the Archaea.
+Haloferax volcanii is a species of archaean in the genus Haloferax in the Archaea.

 Description and significance

-Microbiologist Benjamin Elazari Volcani first discovered Haloferax volcanii, a self-named extremophile, in the 1930s.
-H. volcanii is a halophilic mesophile archaeon that can be isolated from hypersaline environments such as: the Dead Sea, the Great Salt Lake, and oceanic environments with high sodium chloride concentrates.
+Haloferax volcanii is a halophilic mesophile archaeon that can be isolated from hypersaline environments such as: the Dead Sea, the Great Salt Lake, and oceanic environments with high sodium chloride concentrates.
 Haloferax volcanii is noteworthy because it can be cultured without much difficulty, rare for an extremophile.
 H. volcanii is chemoorganotrophic, metabolizing sugars as a carbon source.
 It is primarily aerobic, but is capable of anaerobic respiration under anoxic conditions.
 Recently an isolate of this species was studied by researchers at University of California, Berkeley, as part of a project on the survival of haloarchaea on Mars.

 Genome structure

 The genome of H. volcanii consists of a large (4 Mb), multicopy chromosome and several megaplasmids.
 The complete genome of the wild-type strain of H. volcanii (DS2) consists of about 4130 genes.

 The genome has been completely sequenced and a paper discussing it was published in 2010.
 The molecular biology of H. volcanii has been extensively studied for the last decade in order to discover more about DNA replication, DNA repair and RNA synthesis.
 The archaeal proteins used in these processes are extremely similar to Eukaryotic proteins and so are studied primarily as a model system for these organisms.
 H. volcanii undergoes prolific horizontal gene transfer through a mechanism of "mating"- cell fusion.